Materials: Memory foam and coils

 If you are a side sleeper, the most important feature in a new mattress is pressure relief around your shoulders and hips as they press into the mattress layers.
 Heavier side sleepers may find unwanted pressure as they sink through the top comfort layers and into the firmer base layers.

 Average weight and lightweight side sleepers should be able to keep their spines aligned along the natural curve.
 While Casper advertises this mattress as plush comfort, we found that lighter side sleepers did not receive enough cradling around the sharp pressure points to remain comfortable.
+If you find the Casper Nova does not give the deliver the right pressure relief, see our list on the best mattress for side sleepers.

 While the Casper Nova may not provide the best support for side sleepers, its hybrid construction and plush upper memory foam layers should help sleepers change positions and remain comfortable, especially those who sleep on their stomachs and backs.
+If you are looking for supportive comfort in every position, check out our list on the best mattress for combination sleepers.

 After testing, we found the Casper Nova to be very responsive.
 The top memory foam layers quickly respond and change to fit your body shape.
 The mattress moves with the body and conforms as needed to fit your sleeping position, with a bouncy feeling as you shift.

 While this is Casper’s plusher hybrid mattress, we found it to still be medium-firm.
 At Mattress Nerd, we measure mattresses on a firmness scale of 1-10, with ten as the firmest rating.
 The Nova is firm enough to support back and stomach sleepers, but the softer layers on top provide some cradling around the body.
 We give the firmness a 6/10 firmness level, because it still delivers too much pressure for most side sleepers.
+If you are looking to sink deeper in the mattress, see the best soft mattresses.

 We expected the Nova to contend as one of the best cooling mattresses, since Casper devoted the top two AirScape layers to cooling and reducing body heat.
 While we did not find it cool to the touch, the aerated layers and hybrid design take the necessary steps to keep airflow moving.